tmns/never-forget-server/README.md

 Backend Server / API for Never Forget, a spaced repetition learning app.
 The server uses MongoDB as its data source, with GraphQL as the API query language.
 Apollo and Express handle the requests / responses.

+The goal is for this to be used as a backend to a full stack spaced repetition learning app.
+In the meantime, a fully implemented CLI version is available to experiment with here: [Never Forget CLI](https://github.com/tmns/never-forget-cli).

 ## Features
 So far, all of the main functionality has been implemented.
 You can: